+OFFICE USE ONLY

+Date of validation event: 30 th March 2021

+Date of approval by Academic Board: 19 th May 2022

+Approved Validation Period: 5 Years

+Transitional arrangements approved (if N/A

+revalidation)

-OFFICE USE ONLY Date of validation event: 30 th March 2021 Date of approval by Academic Board: 19 th May 2022 Approved Validation Period: 5 Years Transitional arrangements approved (if revalidation) N/A Date and type of revision: Enter the date of any subsequent revisions (Detail the type of revision made and the implementation date)
+Date and type of revision: Enter the date of any subsequent revisions (Detail the type of revision made and the implementation date) February 2024 - AM0 updates related to EU directive to meet NMC requirements.
+February 2024 - AM2 adjustment from January to March intake for Adult Nursing and Mental Health Nursing with additional March intake for Children's Nursing from March 2024 onwards.